 I Sing, a new musical, was performed by HND Musical Theatre students from the 15th to the 17th of May.

 Also, Art in Motion, a dance show, was performed by our HND Professional Dance students from the 22nd to the 23rd of May.

 Both shows were outstanding, you can see some highlights below

 That's us finished for this week.

-Remember our final Blog of this academic year will be on the 14th of June (next week), so if you would like included please email the details to Tracey on email@example.com and we will makes sure it is put in
+We will be back in August to start a fresh new year, so if you would like included please email the details to Tracey on email@example.com and we will makes sure it is put in.

 Good luck to all the students leaving us this year, we are sure you will be successful in whatever you do next.